Dynamic random-access memory: To write to memory

-To store data, a row is opened and a given column's sense amplifier is temporarily forced to the desired high or low-voltage state, thus causing the bit-line to charge or discharge the cell storage capacitor to the desired value.
-Due to the sense amplifier's positive feedback configuration, it will hold a bit-line at stable voltage even after the forcing voltage is removed.
+To store data, a row is opened and a given column's sense amplifier is temporarily forced to the desired high- or low-voltage state, thus causing the bit-line to charge or discharge the cell storage capacitor to the desired value.
+Due to the sense amplifier's positive feedback configuration, it will hold a bit-line at a stable voltage even after the forcing voltage is removed.
 During a write to a particular cell, all the columns in a row are sensed simultaneously just as during reading, so although only a single column's storage-cell capacitor charge is changed, the entire row is refreshed (written back in), as illustrated in the figure to the right.

 Refresh rate

 Typically, manufacturers specify that each row must be refreshed every 64 ms or less, as defined by the JEDEC standard.

-Some systems refresh every row in a burst of activity involving all rows every 64 ms. Other systems refresh one row at a time staggered throughout the 64 ms interval.
-For example, a system with 2^{13} = 8,192 rows would require a staggered refresh rate of one row every 7.8 μs which is 64 ms divided by 8,192 rows.
+Some systems refresh every row in a burst of activity involving all rows every 64 ms. Other systems refresh one row at a time, staggered throughout the 64 ms interval.
+For example, a system with 2^{13} = 8,192 rows would require a staggered refresh rate of one row every 7.8 μs, which is 64 ms divided by 8,192 rows.
 A few real-time systems refresh a portion of memory at a time determined by an external timer function that governs the operation of the rest of a system, such as the vertical blanking interval that occurs every 10–20 ms in video equipment.

 The row address of the row that will be refreshed next is maintained by external logic or a counter within the DRAM.
 A system that provides the row address (and the refresh command) does so to have greater control over when to refresh and which row to refresh.
 This is done to minimize conflicts with memory accesses, since such a system has both knowledge of the memory access patterns and the refresh requirements of the DRAM.
 When the row address is supplied by a counter within the DRAM, the system relinquishes control over which row is refreshed and only provides the refresh command.
 Some modern DRAMs are capable of self-refresh; no external logic is required to instruct the DRAM to refresh or to provide a row address.

 Under some conditions, most of the data in DRAM can be recovered even if the DRAM has not been refreshed for several minutes.